Open-air cinema, EURO 2020 football, live music and art as Summer of Play launches at Wembley Park

 A host of free events will be taking place this summer in Wembley Park.

 Enjoy 13 weeks of seasonal fun and entertainment as Wembley Park launches its Summer of Play season this week.
 After over a year of COVID-19 restrictions, Londoners are ready to have fun again and sample some of the many cultural offerings from our fair city.
 Covering a huge site, Wembley Park is a perfect venue to offer an array of open-air entertainment, from film and football to live music.

 As a world-famous home of football, Wembley Stadium will be hosting eight matches of the UEFA EURO 2020 games, including three of England’s initial group D games, along with the semi-final and final in July.
-And for those without a ticket to the match, there will be a chance to take part in a weekend of football activities, playing the game with new rules designed by videogame designers.

 However, there’s much more to Wembley besides the ‘Beautiful Game’.
 The popular open-air cinema screenings are back, along with live music performances, public art trails, and sporting and exercise opportunities – all free.